2xic/optimization-playground/nlp/embeddings-experiments/readme.md

 -> Here are some models and methods listed https://lilianweng.github.io/posts/2017-10-15-word-embedding/ -> Docs embedding https://radix.ai/blog/2021/3/a-guide-to-building-document-embeddings-part-1/
+-> Did you know that Tinder actually uses the same idea, but just for images instead of text ?
+[TinVec](https://www.slideshare.net/SessionsEvents/dr-steve-liu-chief-scientist-tinder-at-mlconf-sf-2017)

 ### SkipGram
 You predict context words based on a input word.